FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 //todo: We have to figure out how these transforms are working.

 - `/tf` [tf2_msgs/TFMessage](https://docs.ros.org/api/tf2_msgs/html/msg/TFMessage.html)

+## Vehicle dynamic model
+The vehicle dynamic model is a third-party high-fodelity model and will be the same for all teams.
+More details and information on this choice can be found [here](vehicle_model.md).

 ## 3D vehicle model
 //todo: reference vehicle model documentation in the open PR